 Line-up of Iveco (a CNH Industrial brand) buses and other vehicles, image via CNH Industrial website

-CNH Industrial says that it is now conducting further tests for a future production of metal 3D Printing for another range of product.
+CNH Industrial says that it is now conducting further tests for future production of metal 3D printing parts for another range of product.
 The company shows its willingness to produce “a full range of parts and promptly respond to all types of needs at every stage of the product’s lifecycle”.

 For CNH Industrial the implementation of Additive Manufacturing is an innovative way “ to manufacture components and spare parts, providing its customers with rapid availability and support throughout the product’s lifecycle.”

 In the industrial manufacturing sector, taking the way of subtractive manufacturing methods is expensive and can create huge costs in waste material.
 According to 3DPrinting.com, a final part might use 30-60% of the original block of material and the rest of it is just waste.
 Therefore, the material waste cost can potentially reach from few dollars to thousands of dollars if you made a huge part.

 On the contrary, Additive Manufacturing can save material waste cost up to 95%.
 And in addition, you don’t have inventory storage cost.
 In fact, the advantages of Additive Manufacturing are huge: capacity for local and on-demand manufacturing, suitability for producing one-off or small series, less inventory and smarter management of stock.